dzizazda/Fixue/README.md

 * Then to the developpers with meaningful contributions, who are cheated.
 * Lastly to the user, a victim of injustice whose allocation may be reduced to feed greedy farmers.

-This strategy needs to be proven ineffective from the very beginning to prevent its spread.
+This strategy needs to be proven ineffective from the very beginning to prevent its spread & protect Open Source.